hathora/builder/docs/builder/client.md

-# Client
+# Hathora Builder - Reference: Client

-The Hathora framework includes an automatically generated [Prototype UI](type-driven-development.md?id=prototype-ui) that lets you interact with your application and test your backend logic without writing any frontend code.
-Furthermore, Hathora provides ways to incrementally add custom presentation logic as you become ready for it.
+The Hathora Builder framework includes an automatically generated [Prototype UI](type-driven-development.md?id=prototype-ui) that lets you interact with your application and test your backend logic without writing any frontend code.
+Furthermore, Hathora Builder provides ways to incrementally add custom presentation logic as you become ready for it.

 ## Plugins